Search This Blog

 Late Tuesday afternoon I finally had a passport and cash.
 Visa's “small fee” amounted to one South African Rand for each Rand they transferred, effectively halving my travel budget.

 I estimated distances and fuel consumption.
-At a stretch, I could just about do Le Mans.
-I cancelled the Dijon visit and set off to find first, a place serving cold beer and hot calzone and second, a cosy pension that did not rent out rooms by the hour.
+At a stretch, I could just about do the Le Mans trip.
+I cancelled the Dijon visit and set off to find first, a place serving cold beer and hot calzone and second, a cosy pensione that did not rent out rooms by the hour.

 The dark beer was good and the Italian calzone did French cuisine proud.
 Stomach full for the first time in five nights and four days, I was a happy man as I set out to find a welcoming little house with a BnB sign on the back roads to Le Mans.